Fractional weak adversarial networks for the stationary fractional advection dispersion equations: Numerical experiments

 \subsubsection{The 3-dimensional fractional equation exhibits a solution with less smoothness}

-In this example, we choose the true solution by $u(x,y,z)=x(1-x)+y(1-y)+z(1-z)$ in three dimensional case.
-We can decompose $u(x,y,z)$ into two components: a smooth solution and a less smooth solution, namely $u(x,y,z)=(x+y+z)-(x^2+y^2+z^2)$.
+In this example, we choose the true solution by $u(x,y,z)=x^{\frac{16}{15}}+y^{\frac{16}{15}}+z^{\frac{16}{15}}$ in three dimensional case.
 To enhance the expressive power of the network, we increase the number of neurons in each hidden layer of the neural network $u_\theta$ to 40 while keeping the rest of the structure the same.
-Because the true value in this case exhibits symmetry, we choose the slice at $x=y=z=0.5$.
-We set $\alpha=0.5$.
-The volume slice planes are shown in Figure \ref{Fig:3d_plot_x1_x}, while the projection of the true value onto the plane $z=1$ is shown in Figure \ref{3d_x1_x}.
+We choose the slice at $y=0.7$ and $z=0.8$.
+We set $\alpha=0.4$.
+The volume slice planes are shown in Figure \ref{Fig:3d_plot_x1_x}, while the projection of the true value onto the plane $z=1$ and $z=x$ with logarithmic scale for coordinates is shown in Figure \ref{3d_x1_x}.